linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

 #### The ecosystem

 The ecosystem of OCaml has improved a lot since the last time I touched OCaml (around six years ago).
-To list a few examples
+To list a few examples:

 - Thanks to [dune](https://dune.readthedocs.io/en/stable/), we now have the "just throw the files in the directory, and the build system will do the rest" experience, which is becoming the norm in modern programming languages.
 - Thanks to software such as [Merlin](https://github.com/ocaml/merlin) and [OCamlformat](https://github.com/ocaml-ppx/ocamlformat), introducing autocomplete, code navigation, and autoformat is mostly effortless.
-- Thanks to [setup-ocaml](https://github.com/ocaml/setup-ocaml), we can set up Github actions builds and tests your code by just commiting a single file.
+- Thanks to [setup-ocaml](https://github.com/ocaml/setup-ocaml), we can set up Github actions builds and test your code by just committing a single file.

 If you tried OCaml a few years ago but left because of the ecosystem, you should give it another shot.